tozzi21/keycloak-two-factor-auth-extension/README.md

 3. User must not be a service account

 ### Path To Extension
-Reference the realm plus extension, for example:
+Reference the realm plus provider, for example:
-`/realms/master/two_factor_auth/manage-2fa/1ceeb65f-5426-4db1-b870-eddf2f7481be/generate-2fa`
+`/auth/realms/master/two_factor_auth/manage-2fa/<userid>/generate-2fa`

 ### Generate 2FA data for a user
 Description: Generates 2FA data for a user to setup Totp on user's device.